Genusbiz/docs/users/analyze-report-and-discover/data-extract.md

 # Data extract

-_The contents of this article is under construction.
+_The content is under construction.
 We are sorry for the inconvenience._